Sale of Gammel Estrup

 On the death of Christen Scheel (1853-1926) there were 11 heirs, none of whom was able to take over the place alone and the family decided to sell the estate.

 A son-in-law, Valdemar Uttenthal (1872-1951), bought the actual manor house in 1928, and in collaboration with public and private stakeholders, the self-governing institution Gammel Estrup, Jutland’s Manor House Museum, was founded in 1930.
 The farm buildings and land were run as a commercial farm until 1969.
 The state then purchased the farm buildings and the state-owned Danish Agricultural Museum (today The Green Museum) moved in.

-Shortly after the turn of the millennium, Gammel Estrup changed its name to Gammel Estrup – The Manor Museum.
+In 2018, Gammel Estrup changed its name to Gammel Estrup – The Danish Manor & Estate Museum.